-Requests for reports may be made by a resolution of the community board and must also fall within the scope of the board's delegations.
-A process for requesting reports is described in Appendix 10.
+Requests for reports may be made by a resolution of the council, committee, subcommittee, subordinate decision-making body, local boards or community board and, in the case of all decision-making bodies other than the council, must also fall within the scope of their specific delegations.
+A process for requesting reports is described in Appendix 11.